Last Updated on October 26, 2022 by Oddmund Groette

 As you can see in the chart, the price reached the projected target before making a pullback.
 After the pullback, it continued to rally.

 So far we have only shown some anecdotal evidence of the cup and handle pattern.
-This site is all about quantified strategies and we only add a trading strategy to our portfolio of trading strategies if it has strict buy and sell rules that is not left to discretionary judgment.
-We use Amibroker to backtest trading edges, and we have managed to write a script that detects the cup and handle pattern in a chart, but we don’t want to put in the time and effort to create a backtest.
+This site is all about quantified strategies and we only add a profitable trading strategy to our portfolio of trading strategies if it has strict buy and sell rules that is not left to discretionary judgment.
+We use Amibroker to backtest trading edges, and we have managed to write a script that detects the cup and handle pattern in a chart, but we don’t want to put in the time and effort to create backtest of the cup and handle pattern.

 Unfortunately, it’s difficult to make a cup and handle pattern backtest.
 You need to add many variables and we are reluctant to spend time coding the strategy.
 Instead we refer to a backtest done by Ali Akhtari in an article called Trading Cup and Handles With MarketSmith Pattern Recognition published on gitconnected.
 To our knowledge, Akhtari ran the test on stocks in the S&P 500.
 The result of the cup and handle backtest from 2016 until 2018 was this: